-A witness (she, denoted as W) exists with probability ω , which is exogenously determined and commonly known.10 We assume that witnesses cannot choose to provide false testimony about what they know, are not themselves a victim or a perpetrator of the crime in question, and that their existence is initially unknown to D or P.11 If W exists, she has evidence12 which could prove to be significant in the sense that the evidence provided may substantially change the likelihood of P winning or losing at trial.
-W's existence, and the nature and content of her evidence (if she exists) is her private information.
-We model such a witness as being one of two types: W may be viewed as reliable, R, or unreliable, U, with a commonly-known exogenous probability μ of being perceived as reliable.
-As will be made more precise below, the reliability or unreliability of a witness will be an attribute that can be discerned by a diligent prosecutor before trial, or by a defense attorney at trial.
-We think of reliability as W being personally credible, persuasive, and/or serious; an unreliable witness would be someone who is thought to be unconvincing or inadequate to the task at hand.
-W knows μ but not whether she will be viewed as R or U. Finally, if a witness is used at
+A witness (she, denoted as W) exists with probability ω , which is exogenously determined and commonly known.
+We assume that witnesses cannot choose to provide false testimony about what they know, are not themselves a victim or a perpetrator of the crime in question, and that their existence is initially unknown to D or P. If W exists, she has evidence which could prove to be significant in the sense that the evidence provided may substantially change the likelihood of P winning or losing at trial.
+W's existence, and the nature and content of her evidence (whether D is G or I) is her private information.
+Further, we model such a witness as

-8 To avoid repetitive statements, unless noted otherwise, all exogenously-determined probabilities are assumed to be proper fractions.
+10 To avoid repetitive statements, all exogenously-determined probabilities are assumed to be proper fractions.